 If your employer offers long-term disability benefits, it will typically be covered by a federal law known as ERISA (Employee Retirement Income Security Act).
 ERISA sets minimum standards for benefit plans in the private sector, offering a number of protections for individuals enrolled in these plans.
 In addition to grievance procedures and appeals processes, ERISA claim also requires plan administrators to establish specific claims procedures.

 If you are unable to work due to a disability, ERISA regulations will play a substantial role in determining how you obtain benefits.
 Understanding ERISA and how it applies to your long-term disability claim can help you as you work through the process.
-An experienced Cherry Hill disability benefits attorney can counsel you on the claim requirements based on your specific policy.
+An experienced New Jersey disability attorney can counsel you on the claim requirements based on your specific policy.